dasarpai/old.dasarpai.github.io/_wiablog/2023-04-26-Book-Summary-The-Power-of-Intention.md

 ![Book Summary : The Power of Intention](/assets/images/wiapost/5220-Book-Summary-The-Power-of-Intention.jpg)

-# The Power of Intention
+# Book Summary : The Power of Intention

 Key Point from the "The Power of Intention" by Dr. Wayne W. Dyer